Global and local helicity-preservation in the finite element discretization of magnetic relaxation: Conclusion

 \section{Conclusion}

-In this work, we have investigated magnetic relaxation under three distinct levels of topological constraint: unconstrained evolution, global helicity conservation, and local helicity conservation.
-By systematically comparing three finite element discretizations that enforce these constraints at the discrete level, we have demonstrated that the degree to which helicity is preserved numerically plays a decisive role in determining the character of the relaxed magnetic state.
+In this work, we have investigated magnetic relaxation under three distinct levels of helicity constraint: unconstrained evolution, global helicity conservation, and local helicity conservation.
+By systematically comparing three finite element discretizations that enforce these constraints at the discrete level, we have shown that the degree to which helicity is preserved numerically can play an important role in determining the character of the relaxed magnetic state.

-Numerical experiments with braided and knotted magnetic fields confirm that the three schemes converge to qualitatively distinct equilibria.
-In particular, we have shown that the Lagrange multiplier scheme alone is insufficient to obtain a nontrivial steady state from strongly braided initial configurations.
-Recall that the Arnold inequality provides no additional lower bound in such cases, as the initial data has vanishing helicity.
-Therefore, it is a nontrivial fact that the projection-based approach still evolves to nontrivial steady states with this initial magnetic field.
-This is justified only by numerical results, not by rigorous proofs; on the other hand, theoretical guarantees of the evolution of a broad class of topologically nontrivial fields can be found on the continuous level \cite{freedman1988note}.
-This observation also motivates the exploration of higher-order topological invariants, such as those conjectured in \cite{ArnoldTopologicalMethodsHydrodynamics2021}.
+The numerical results reveal three regimes.
+First, for helicity-carrying closed fields, such as magnetic knots, helicity preservation imposes a nontrivial constraint on the relaxation and changes the attainable steady state.
+Second, for the WS braid, whose helicity vanishes, the corresponding helicity constraint does not provide a positive lower bound on the magnetic energy.
+In this case, the Lagrange multiplier and projection-based schemes may relax toward qualitatively similar large-time states, although their transient pathways and relaxation rates can differ.
+This illustrates a possible limitation of helicity-based invariants for zero-helicity braids: nontrivial field-line topology may remain invisible to the conserved helicity.

+Third, for the CPH braid, the generalized helicity is nonzero and provides a meaningful measure of the braided topology.
+In this case, both the Lagrange multiplier and the projection-based schemes preserve this invariant and relax to nonzero steady states.
+Thus, the main conclusion is more nuanced: helicity and generalized helicity can provide effective topological barriers when they are nonzero, but they do not form a complete description of magnetic topology.
+In particular, zero-helicity braids require finer invariants or field-line-based diagnostics.
+The decisive issue is therefore not only the level at which helicity is preserved, but also whether the preserved helicity-type invariant is informative for the topology of the field under consideration.

+This observation also motivates the exploration of higher-order topological invariants, such as those conjectured in \cite{ArnoldTopologicalMethodsHydrodynamics2021}, as well as more refined diagnostics such as field-line helicity distributions, field-line mappings and topological entropy.
+Theoretical guarantees for the evolution of broad classes of topologically nontrivial fields are available at the continuous level \cite{freedman1988note}, but incorporating such information into practical Eulerian finite element discretizations remains largely open.